-Table 5: Association between FEV1, FEV1/FVC ratio and the duration of working in the taxi station.
+Table 5: Lung function and the duration of occupational exposure across the study population (in years).
 View Table 5

 Many international studies have found that outdoor air pollution, especially traffic-related air pollution is a major risk factor for high morbidity and mortality from lung diseases despite the presence of active or passive smoking [18-21].
 Beirut, which is the capital of Lebanon, like many "metropoles" is characterized by continuous heavy traffic jams.
 Moreover, according to recent studies active and passive smoking are highly prevalent across all socioeconomic levels of the Lebanese population [22,23].
 Consequently, the Lebanese people living in urban areas, especially in Beirut, are highly exposed to environmental outdoor air pollution including traffic as well as tobacco smoking.

 Indeed, in our study, we found that more smoking and non-smoking taxi drivers (32%) had FEV1/FVC < 0.7 than employees (25%).
 This finding can be explained by the fact that taxi drivers, spend most of their working time heavily exposed to traffic air pollution from diesel exhaust particles compared to employees who mainly stayed in their shops.